codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

     - java
     - kotlin
 abstract: Let's continue our conversation about types and see how to apply then on the day to day
+description: Let's continue our conversation about types and see how to apply then on the day to day
 ---

 We already spoke about the different type systems and how they work [here](https://codurance.com/2020/02/25/types-and-accepting-the-facts/), now it's time to write some code and see